Palm3-dev/Create-DDCL/README.md

 There is also a create ponder that explains how the lamps work.

+The netherite lamps can be crafted with industrial iron ones, i know that this crafting doesn't make sense, but if you want to use the netherite lamps you have to waste one ingot per lamp, and i don't think it's good, so i added this crafting anyway.

+The mod also offers two inventory orders for lamps: by-color and by-material, see configs.

 ## Download
 The mod is avaiable for **1.21.1 NeoForge** on both CurseForge (to be added) and Modrinth.
 - CurseForge - to be added